h15200/notes/css.md

 ## anchor links

-Most buttons will be anchor or Links, so include class/className btn or something to reuse code
+- Most buttons will be anchor or Links, so include class/className btn or something to reuse code

-links are inline by nature, so good idea to make inline-block to have access to vertical padding/ margin
+- links are inline by nature, so good idea to make inline-block to have access to vertical padding/ margin while taking up the entire horizontal space

-All anchor tags have 4 link states:
+- All anchor tags have 4 link states:

-:link (unclicked, initial state)
+  1. :link (unclicked, initial state)
-:hover
+  2. :hover
-:visited (a link a user has already clicked)
+  3. :visited (a link a user has already clicked)
-:active (the exact moment the link is clicked)
+  4. :active (the exact moment the link is clicked)

-Generally use group a:link and a:visited to style "regular" stategeneric color, border-radius, padding, transition time, etc..
+- Generally use group a:link and a:visited to style "regular" stategeneric color, border-radius, padding, transition time, etc..

-And a:hover and a:active for click actions
+- And a:hover and a:active for click actions

 ## buttons (actual)